TylerHillery/pypacktrends/infra/README.md

 ## General Workflow

-There shouldn't be too many pulumi commands that will need be ran locally with the CI/CD pipeline that is place but here are a few that could be helpful
+There shouldn't be too many pulumi commands that will need to be ran locally with the CI/CD pipeline that is in place but here are a few that could still be helpful:

 `pulumi preview` to see what impacts you might have on resources `pulumi stack output droplet:ipv4` to get pulumi stack outputs